-The Worcester Public Schools complies with all requirements of the McKinney-Vento Homeless Assistance Act (Subtitle B - Education for Homeless Children and Youth), reauthorized in January 2002.
+The Worcester Public Schools complies with all requirements of the McKinney-Vento Homeless Assistance Act (Subtitle B - Education for Homeless Children and Youth) reauthorized in January, 2002 and the amendments to this act under the Every Student Succeeds Act (ESSA) of 2015.
 The Worcester Public Schools will:

-- establish safeguards that protect homeless students from harassment and/or discrimination on the basis of their homelessness; - 2. ensure that all children and youth will receive a free appropriate public education and are given meaningful opportunities to succeed in our schools; - inform parents/guardians/students of their right to appeal the district's enrollment or transportation decisions to the Commissioner of the Department of Elementary and Secondary Education or his/her designee, consistent with the Homeless Education Advisory 2003-7; McKinney-Vento Homeless Education Dispute Resolution process; and - 4. follow the requirements of the McKinney-Vento Act
+- establish safeguards that protect homeless students from harassment and/ or discrimination on the basis of their homelessness; - ensure that all children and youth will receive a free appropriate public education and are given meaningful opportunities to succeed in our schools; - inform parents/guardians/students of their right to appeal the district's enrollment or transportation decisions to the Commissioner of the Department of Elementary and Secondary Education or his/her designee, consistent with the Homeless Education Advisory 2003-7; McKinney-Vento Homeless Education Dispute Resolution process; and - 4. follow the requirements of the McKinney-Vento Act